Article

 Abstract

 The problem of universals has been, and continues to be, one of the most important problems in philosophy.
 Although discussed by a variety of Arabic thinkers, it was Avicenna (d.
-1037) who made the most significant contributions by reinterpreting the crucial terms of the debate in accordance with his notion of quiddity qua itself.
+1037) who made the most significant contributions by reinterpreting the crucial terms of the debate in accordance with his no- tion of quiddity qua itself.
 He argued that a non-conditioned quiddity—also known as the natural universal (al-kullī al-ṭabīʿī)—existed in external particulars in the way that a part exists in the whole.
-This paper examines Quṭb al-Dīn al-Rāzī’s (d.
-766/1364) criticisms of this theory.
+This paper exa- mines Quṭb al-Dīn al-Rāzī’s (d.
+766/1364) criticisms of this theory

 Keywords

-problem of niversals Avicenna Qutb al-Din al-Razi natural universals natures
+Problem of universals Avicenna Quṭb al-Dīn al-Rāzī natural universals natures